jfo/blog/source/drafts/making-sounds.md

 2.2727... * 1000 = 2272.7272...
 ```

-Since we can't pass floats into `delayMicroseconds`, I'll floor that to 2272μs.
+Since we can't pass floats (numbers with decimal places) into
-(The symbol for microseconds is `μs`, which I didn't know until just now when I
+`delayMicroseconds`, I'll floor that to 2272μs.
+(The symbol for microseconds
-looked it up.)
+is `μs`, which I didn't know until just now when I looked it up.)

 Remember that to complete one complete cycle, we have to write `HIGH`, then
 wait for 1/2 a cycle, then write `LOW`, then wait for the remaining half.
 Half